Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Lucy and Lewis boh groaned.
 She was exactly right.

-"Like… how’d you guess?"
+"Like... how’d you guess?"

-Well, you’ve got this big open patch of floor here that he could squeeze into, and we’re on *this* side of the table…" Darcy grinned.
+Well, you’ve got this big open patch of floor here that he could squeeze into, and we’re on *this* side of the table..."
+Darcy grinned.
 "And honestly, inviting a Guvnurag to play D&D just sound like a *you two* thing to do."

 "She’s got us, baby," Lucy laughed as she patted Lewis on the shoulder, and sat down.
 "Wanna know the best bit?"